 An example for a service provided by a single module is ‘winfonts’ (see file svwinfnt.h), which allows access to the header of Windows bitmap fonts.
 An example for a service provided by multiple modules is ‘multi-masters’ (see file svmm.h) to manage the abovementioned ftmm component across the truetype, type1, and cff modules.

-The following graphics shows the additional components (without services).
+The following graphics shows the additional components; optional ones are represented by dashed boxes.

 Please take note of the following important points.